-- James 2:6 But you have oppressed the poor man.
-Is it not the rich men who oppress you and personally force you before the magistrates of the courts? - v.
-7 Do the rich not keep on blaspheming the honorable name of Christian by which you have been forever surnamed? - you apply the Royal Law according to the Scripture, "You shall unconditionally love from personal integrity those you encounter," [apodosis] honorably, you must keep on doing this.
-(EXT) - James 2:9 But if you show partiality, you are committing sin and are convicted by the law as transgressors.
-(NASB) - 1.
-Our discussion of the Royal Law in verse 8 began with the protasis of a first class condition, "If you apply the Royal Law."
+James 2:8 If protasis of a 1st-class condition ] you apply the Royal Law according to the Scripture, "You shall unconditionally love from personal integrity those you encounter," [apodosis] honorably, you must keep on doing this.
+(EXT)

+James 2:9 But if you show partiality, you are committing sin and are convicted by the law as transgressors.
+(NASB)

+- 1. Our discussion of the Royal Law in verse 8 began with the protasis of a firstclass condition, "If you apply the Royal Law."
 It is defined by a quote from Leviticus 19:18 in this expanded translation from the Greek, "You shall unconditionally love from personal integrity those you encounter." - 2.
-The apodosis is one word, the present active indicative of the verb $\pi o \iota \acute{e} o$ ($poi\acute{e} o$): "honorably."
-The futuristic present tense indicates a behavior pattern that is to begin immediately and to continue thereafter. - 3.
-A smoother translation of this could read this way, "... you must continue doing this from the character trait of personal honor." - 4.
-Verse 9 begins with the adversative conjunction δε (de): "But."
+The apodosis is one word, the present active indicative of the verb ποιέω $(poi\'e\bar{o})$ : "honorably."
+The futuristic present tense indicates a behavior pattern that is to begin immediately and to continue thereafter. - A smoother translation of this could read this way, "... you must continue 3. doing this from the character trait of personal honor." - 4.
+Verse 9 begins with the adversative conjunction $\delta \dot{\epsilon}$ ( $d\dot{\epsilon}$ ): "But."
 It introduces the circumstance that occurs if the believer does not apply the Royal Law. - 5.
-This refusal results in a second first class condition introduced by the conditional particle εἰ (ei): "if on the other hand."
-The other hand is indicated by a repeat of the present active indicative of the verb προσωποληπτέω (prosōpolēptéō): "you keep on showing partiality." - 6.
-This word takes us back to James 2:1, "do not exhibit the mental attitude of partiality."
-This attitude toward others exposes a person who is functioning in the advanced stages of reversionism. - 7.
-So far the verse reads, "But if on the other hand you keep on showing partiality from the soul status of reversionism."
+This refusal results in a second first class condition introduced by the conditional particle £i (ei): "if on the other hand."
+The other hand is indicated by a repeat of the present active indicative of the verb προσωποληπτέω (prosopoleptéo): "you keep on showing partiality." - This word takes us back to James 2:1, "do not exhibit the mental attitude of 6. partiality."
+This attitude toward others exposes a person who is functioning in the advanced stages of reversionism. - So far, the verse reads, "But if on the other hand you keep on showing 7. partiality from the soul status of reversionism." - 8.
+The three subjects we are studying in this chapter include Mr. Chazzan who is functioning in reversionism, Mr. Golden Fingers who is rich but takes advantage of Mr. Chazzan's favoritism, and Mr. Poor Beggar who has arrived for Bible study and is not interested where he sits as long as he can hear James's message. - 9.
+The fact Mr. Chazzan has assigned him to sit on the floor reveals that he is focused on the beggar's social standing rather than his authentic interest in studying the Word of God.